Paulo-Pereira-at-ISEP/lei-24-s2-1nanb-g321/docs/sprintA/us03/01.requirements-engineering/Readme.md

 * **AC1:** Name, birthdate, admission date, address, contact info (mobile and email), ID doc type and respective number should be provided by HRM.
 * **AC2:** A job must be chosen from the list of jobs available.
-* **AC3:** The Fundamental characteristics should be able to be altered or incremented through time.
 * **AC4:** The Birthdate must be validated to assure that the collaborator is over eighteen years old.
 * **AC5:** A new collaborator must be created.